 Most central air conditioning units have a lifespan of around 20 years.
 Your air conditioning unit is well past its mid-life range.
 Even if your HVAC system is only 10 years old, you may save 30-50 percent of your cooling energy costs by replacing it with a new, more efficient model.

-The post Designing an Air Barrier for a Timbered Cathedral Ceiling appeared first on GreenBuildingAdvisor.
+The post Solar Jobs Declined for a Second Straight Year in 2018 appeared first on GreenBuildingAdvisor.

 The Department of Energy has decided that certain light bulbs won’t have to show improved energy efficiency after all.
 The department last week announced it intends to scrap plans for […]

 The post Regulators Plan Rollback of Light Bulb Efficiency Rules appeared first on GreenBuildingAdvisor.